jcdevguru/mgrep/README.md

 all.js: No such file or directory
 ```

-Although the `find...egrep` subcommand correctly listed all the files that contained `forEach`, the space in the file name `test all.js` caused the shell to provide `./test/test` and `all.js` to the outer `egrep` command as separate file arguments.
+Although the subcommand withing `$(...)` correctly listed all the files that contained `forEach`, the space in the file name `test all.js` caused the shell to provide `./test/test` and `all.js` to the outer `egrep` command as separate file arguments.
 This caused the operation to fail.

-Here are a few other complications to consider:
+Spaces in file names might be exotic, but here are some other, more common complications to consider:

 - Shell expansion syntax shown above won't work easily with multiple levels of expansion, which means three or more strings are hard to search at once
 - You will search files and directories you probably don't care about, such as `.git`, git-ignored files, or software installation folders (e.g., `node_modules`)
 - `egrep` will (by default) open and match non-textual files, which is usually not useful and will slow the search down unnecessarily
-- The expansion of the `find...egrep` command might provide so many file names that the shell command line will hit system limits and fail
+- Just expanding the output of a command with `$(...)` may provide so many file names that the shell command line will hit system limits and fail

-Now let's see what `mgrep` does to address these issues.
+`mgrep` manages all of the above, as explained below.

 ---

 ### What mgrep does to make this work

-Now let's try the above search with `mgrep`:
+First, let's try out the above case with `mgrep` and see what happens to make it work:

 ```sh
 mgrep forEach iterate